-Government has embarked on an ambitious Build, Build, Build program, which is an ambitious infrastructure program that increases spending for infrastructure from 4 percent of GDP in 2016, based on actual disbursement, to 5.5 percent in 2021, and 4.3 percent in 2022.
+The government has embarked on the Build Build Build (BBB) program, which is an ambitious infrastructure program that increases spending for infrastructure from 4 percent of gross domestic product (GDP) in 2016, based on actual disbursement, to 5.5 percent in 2021, and 4.3 percent in 2022.

-A National Transport Policy (NTP) and its Implementing Rules and Regulations (IRR) has also been adopted.
+A National Transport Policy (NTP), together with its implementing rules and regulations (IRR), has also been adopted.
 Among others, the policy prioritizes the movement of people, rather than of vehicles, and provides the basis for offering alternative means of mobility.

 In the energy sector, reforms have been enacted to encourage investments and reduce the electricity bills of consumers.
 To facilitate the processing of investment applications in the energy sector, EO 30, s.
-2017 was issued.
-The Energy Virtual One-Stop Act reinforces the directive to simplify and speed up permitting process for new power generation, transmission, or distribution projects.
-The Murang Kuryente Act was enacted in 2019 to help reduce consumers' monthly electricity bills and strengthen consumer welfare protection, through the utilization of the government's share from the Malampaya Fund to pay for the National Power Corporation's (NPC) stranded contract costs and stranded debts.
+2017 was created.
+Another law, the Energy Virtual One-Stop Act, was created to simplify and speed up permitting processes for new power generation, transmission, and distribution projects.
+The Murang Kuryente Act was enacted in 2019 to help reduce consumers' monthly electricity bills and strengthen consumer welfare protection through the utilization of the government's share from the Malampaya Fund to pay for the National Power Corporation's (NPC) stranded contract costs and stranded debts.
 Furthermore, the Energy Efficiency and Conservation Act establishes a framework for institutionalizing energy efficiency and conservation, and promoting the use of energy-efficient technologies.
 All these are important in encouraging investments in the new normal which may require more geographically-dispersed areas of production, including home-based production.

-The Free Internet in Public Places Act aims to provide free, secure and reliable Internet service in public places across the country.
-Prior to this, the National Broadband Plan (NBP) was approved in 2017, which called for the government to also initiate investments in broadband infrastructure to complement private sector efforts in the delivery of universal, fast, reliable broadband internet services moving to a digital economy.
+The Free Internet in Public Places Act aims to provide free, secure, and reliable internet service in public places across the country.
+Prior to this, the National Broadband Plan (NBP) was approved in 2017, which called for the government to also initiate investments in broadband infrastructure to complement private sector efforts in the delivery of universal, fast, reliable broadband internet services towards a digital economy.
 These are critical initiatives to bridge the digital divide in order to ensure that no one is left behind even while we transition to the new normal.

-The current pandemic has demonstrated the link between ecological integrity and human health, from the need for better ventilation and sunlight, to ensuring that human activities do not encroach on animal habitats (as a means of preventing zoonotic diseases).
-The Expanded National Integrated Protected Areas System or ENIPAS Act expands the coverage of the country's national protected areas (3.1 million hectares), strengthens institutional arrangements for the management of protected areas, and streamlines the process for accessing the Integrated Protected Area Fund (IPAF) for additional financial resources and economic opportunities in the sites.
+The current pandemic has demonstrated the link between ecological integrity and human health-from the need for better ventilation and sunlight, to ensuring that human activities do not encroach on animal habitats (as a means of preventing zoonotic diseases).
+The Expanded National Integrated Protected Areas System (ENIPAS) Act expands the coverage of the country's national protected areas (3.1 million hectares), strengthens institutional arrangements for the management of protected areas, and streamlines the process for accessing the Integrated Protected Area Fund (IPAF) for additional financial resources and economic opportunities in the sites.

-Results delivered
+Results Delivered

-In addition to the reforms instituted, the Duterte administration has committed to a set of targets that indicate progress towards inclusive growth, a high-trust and resilient society, and a globally-competitive knowledge economy.
-Table 1 shows the headline outcome indicators, the targets, and the accomplishments during the first three years of the administration.
+In addition to the reforms instituted, the Duterte administration has committed to a set of targets that indicate progress towards inclusive growth, a high-trust and resilient society, and a globallycompetitive knowledge economy.
+Table 1.1 shows the headline outcome indicators, the targets, and the accomplishments during the first three years of the administration.